-☐ Yes ☐ No

-Explain your answer:

-Click or tap here to enter text.

-Q.3 If the Max Hotel sets up tables and chairs on the footpath (outside their red line area) for customers to consume alcohol.
-Is the Max Hotel in breach of its licence?

-☐ Yes □ No

-Explain your answe

-Click or tap here to nter text.

-Q.4 A person residing at the Max Hotel (a 'resident') rings room service at 4am on a Sunday and wishes to order alcohol.
-Is the hotel allowed to serve the person?

-☐ Yes □ No

-Explain your answe

-Click or tap here to Click or tap here to enter text.

-The Max Hotel tradi The Max Hotel trading hours are:

-On-premises tradir On-premises trading hours

-Sunday: 10am to 11pm

-On any other day: 7am to 1am

-Off-premises trading hours

-Sunday: 10am to 11pm

-On any other day: 7am to 11pm

-let the kitchen and bistro area to her on a six-month trial, during which she will sell breach of your liquor licence?

-☐ Yes □ No
+□ Yes □ No

-Explain your answe

-Click or tap here to enter text.

-Q.6 have tables and ch on-premises consumption until 1am and off-premises until 11pm each day.
-You airs on the footpath which are not part of your red line plan.
-A group of customers lpm.
-They come inside to order a bottle of wine and to take it out to the tables on the
+Q.6 Your licence allows on-premises consumption until 1am and off-premises until 11pm each day.
+You have tables and chairs on the footpath which are not part of your red line plan.
+A group of customers are outside at 11.30pm.
+They come inside to order a bottle of wine and to take it out to the tables on the footpath.

 Are you in breach of your licence if you sell them the wine?

-□ Yes □ No
+Yes 🗆 No ----- ------

-Explain your answe

-Click or tap here to nter text.

-Q.7 is a well-known loo a hotel with a late-night (general) licence that has amplified music conditions.
-There all band playing and the crowd controllers are not letting any more patrons in; there beople out the front of the venue.
+Q.7 It is a busy night at a hotel with a late-night (general) licence that has amplified music conditions.
+There is a well-known local band playing and the crowd controllers are not letting any more patrons in; there is a long queue of people out the front of the venue.

-The maximum patro n capacity is 451 patrons, and on this night there are four crowd controllers on duty.
+The maximum patron capacity is 451 patrons, and on this night there are four crowd controllers on duty.

-How many crowd co ntrollers is the venue required to have at its maximum patron capacity?
+How many crowd controllers is the venue required to have at its maximum patron capacity?

-Liquor Control Victoria 9

-Click or tap here to enter text.

 Q.8 A local resident lives 200 metres from your venue and complains that the noise coming from your venue late at night is affecting their sleep.
 What licence condition might you be breaching?

-Click or tap here to enter text.
-Q.9 If a late night (general) licence has a condition regarding a surveillance recording system when must ibe in operation? $\ \square$ 60 minutes before the start of the entertainment and 60 minutes after closing $\ \square$ 30 minutes before the start of the entertainment and 30 minutes after closing $\ \square$ 30 minutes after the entertainment starts and as soon as the entertainment finishes.
-Q.10 What are the RSA training requirements for staff of general and late night (general) licences?
+- Q.9 If a late night (general) licence has a condition regarding a surveillance recording system when must it be in operation? - □ 60 minutes before the start of the entertainment and 60 minutes after closing - □ 30 minutes before the start of the entertainment and 30 minutes after closing - □ 30 minutes after the entertainment starts and as soon as the entertainment finishes. - Q.10 What are the RSA training requirements for staff of general and late night (general) licences?
 Click or tap here to enter text.